faustafenner/enabling-engineering-keyboard/readme.txt

 Instruction for opening the project:
-1. Download the file and unziP it.
+1. Download the file and unzip it.

 2. Locate and copy the folder path.
 On Windows